HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/mp-04/index.md

 # Media Protection
 ## MP-04 - Media Storage

 a.
-Physically control and securely store [Assignment: organization-defined types of digital and/or non-digital media] within [Assignment: organization-defined controlled areas]; and
+Physically control and securely store [information system media pursuant to Appendix I of the HHS IS2P] within [HHS controlled offices and data centers]; and
 b.
 Protect system media types defined in MP-4a until the media are destroyed or sanitized using approved equipment, techniques, and procedures.

 ## OPS Implementation